 As of right this very second, I am officially 15 days, 16 hours, 37 minutes and 26 seconds away from my holiday.
 This Christmas, we’re heading to Melbourne, to visit my sister Jonti and her fiance Nick.
 It’s going to be my first visit to Australia and I have to admit, although it’s not a destination that was very high up on my bucket list before my sister moved, I’m getting really really excited to visit.
+Who knows, I may end up looking into something like Southbank Accommodation from Platinum Apartments if I love it over here.
+We’ll see.

 I’ve often heard that Melbourne is similar to Cape Town, so I probably like it already.
 I’ve been doing some research and writing up a to-do list of all the things I want to see, which includes a lot of food-related activities.
 From my research, it seems like I might have to eat the whole city.